Western barred bandicoot

-The Western barred bandicoot (Perameles bougainville), also known as the Marl, is a small species of bandicoot; now extinct across most of its former range, the western barred bandicoot only survives on offshore islands and in fenced sanctuaries on the mainland.
+The Western barred bandicoot (Perameles bougainville), also known as the Shark Bay bandicoot or the Marl, is a small species of bandicoot which was once widespread in arid and semi-arid areas of southern Australia.
+Now extinct across most of its former range, the western barred bandicoot became restricted to Bernier and Dorre islands in the early 20th century.
+Successful reintroduction programs have taken place since the beginning of the 21st century, and as of 2025, it is resident on four islands in Shark Bay and six fenced reserves on the mainland: one in Western Australia, two in South Australia, and three in New South Wales.

 Description

 The Western barred bandicoot Is much smaller than its relative the eastern barred bandicoot (Perameles gunnii), and is darker in its colouring, which is a grizzled brown.
 It measures about 1.5 ft in length.
 It has two "bars" across its rump and has a short, tapered tail.
 It was a solitary and crepuscular hunter, eating insects, spiders, and worms and occasionally tubers and roots.
 When the bandicoot feels threatened, it typically leaps into the air and then burrows to safety.

 Taxonomy

 The first description of the Western barred bandicoot was from a specimen taken at Peron Peninsula in 1817 by naturalists on the Uranie.
 Populations of the Perameles species have been referred to by various names, in different regions of Australia;